openvinotoolkit/anomalib/README.md

 > 🌟 **Announcing v2.0.0 Beta Release!** 🌟
 >
 > We're excited to announce the beta release of Anomalib v2.0.0!
-This version introduces significant improvements and breaking changes to enhance your anomaly detection workflows.
+This version introduces significant improvements and customization options to enhance your anomaly detection workflows.
+Please be aware that there are several API changes between `v1.2.0` and `v2.0.0`, so please be careful when updating your existing pipelines.
 We invite you to try it out and share your feedback:
 >
+> - Multi-GPU support
-> - 💥 Breaking changes for better usability and performance
+> - New dataclasses for model in- and outputs (docs guide: coming soon)
-> - ⚡ Enhanced API and functionality
+> - Configurable modules for pre- and post-processing operations via `Preprocessor` and `Postprocessor` (docs guide: coming soon)
+> - Configurable module for evaluation metrics via `Evaluator` (docs guide: coming soon)
+> - Configurable module for visualization via `Visualizer` (docs guide: coming soon)
+>
-> - 🤝 We value your input!
-Please test and share feedback via [GitHub Issues](https://github.com/openvinotoolkit/anomalib/issues) or our [Discord](https://discord.com/channels/1230798452577800237)
+> We value your input!
+Please test and share feedback via [GitHub Issues](https://github.com/openvinotoolkit/anomalib/issues) or our [Discussions](https://github.com/openvinotoolkit/anomalib/discussions)
 >
 > Install beta: `pip install anomalib==2.0.0-beta.1`